 - Preheat the oven to 425°F. Trim any dried or rough ends off of the broccolini, rinse, and pat dry.

 - Place the broccolini on a large baking sheet.
 Drizzle with approximately 1 tablespoon of olive oil and sprinkle with salt.
-Toss until completely coated and spread the broccolini evenly across the pan; you don't want to crowd them so that they will roast (opposed to steaming).
+Toss until completely coated and spread the broccolini evenly across the pan.
+Space them out, avoiding crowding them together, so that they will roast up, opposed to steaming.